tyurek/distcrs/readme.md

 # Setup
-To build, simply clone this repo and run `docker-compose install distcrs` the image can be run with `docker-compose run --rm distcrs` and tests can be performed by navigating to `/src` and running `pytest test.py`.
+To build, simply clone this repo and run `docker-compose build distcrs` the image can be run with `docker-compose run --rm distcrs` and tests can be performed by navigating to `/src` and running `pytest test.py`.
 The only requirements for running this repo are a recent version of Python3 and the `py_ecc` and `pytest` pip packages, so this repo can be easily run outside of Docker.